VibrantHawaii/wix-badging/README.md

 * Publicly viewable
 * Searchable based on learner region and awarded badges
 * Privacy-aware way for the public to contact learners (with no direct exposure of learner's email address)
-* Ability to populate via import from Google Classroom CSV exports
+* Ability to populate via webhook signal from Teachable on course completion
 * Ability to populate via import from Google Sheets (template) log of attendees at a workshop/class

 <strong style="color: red;">NOTE: this architecture requires Wix APIs that are NOT available if Editor X is enabled for the Wix site.</strong>